 A different perspective: There are effective time frames to land the first hire.

 An early hire will have a vast horizontal influence in an organization.
 Wherever risk appears, security work appears.
-A security team is involved in nearly every aspect of an organization.
-The earliest hires will find risks throughout a company and will begin producing work.
+A security team is involved in nearly every aspect of an organization, and a smaller organization will see earlier impact from an earlier hire.
+The first security hires will begin producing work.

-Here are some concepts to consider when deciding on the first security hire.
-You may notice that some of these are relevant for future hires, too.
+Here are some concepts to consider when deciding on the first leadership headcount.
+You may notice that many of these qualities are desireable in non-leadership roles as well.

-Task management is a substantial part of the workplace culture.
+Task management is a reliable value across the workplaces cultures.

 Security teams often work horizontally across organizations.
 A new hire will have an easier time collaborating on risk findings if there are smooth expectations in prioritizing, assigning, or collaborating on work with others in separate organizations.
 A new hire will desire some level of conversation and prioritization setting on their work compared to work generated by the business.
 Having this centralized through existing task management norms will reduce the friction around these decisions.